 Lytham St Annes Twinning Association was established in 1981.
-On 4 May 1984, a charter was signed by the Fylde Borough Mayor, Alderman Eric Bamber and the Werne Burgermeister, Franz Joseph Grüsse, to cement a twinning agreement between both towns.
+Formal links with the town of Werne in Germany were established by a charter signed by the then Fylde Borough Mayor, Alderman Eric Bamber and the Werne Burgermeister, Franz Joseph Grüsse on 4th May 1984.

-Active links have been established for many years between Lytham St Annes High School and St Christophorus in Werne, and an exchange of visits by students occurs each year (more)
+Active links have also been established since 1981 between Lytham St Annes High School and St Christophorus Gymnasium in Werne, and an exchange of visits by students has occurred every year since.

 Key Aims and Objectives of the Association